typisttech/jailbreak-disable-json-api/README.md

 ## Security

-If you discover any security related issues, please email disable-rest-api-jailbreak@typist.tech instead of using the issue tracker.
+If you discover any security related issues, please email jailbreak-disable-json-api@typist.tech instead of using the issue tracker.

 ## Contributing